jjfPCSI1/scheme-book/scheme/binding/top-level.md

 ## Special Scope in Scheme Modules

-As said earlier ariables defined in *LilyPond* files this way are *globally* visible also from or in included files.
+As said earlier variables defined in *LilyPond* files this way are *globally* visible also from or in included files.
 However, defined in *Scheme* modules there are different rules of visibility or “scope”.
 For now you are far from writing Scheme modules, so I'm only mentioning the fact.